-- 1. Start chronograph sweep second hand at the exact moment the object starts to travel the measured distance of one mile. - 2.
-When the object has traveled the course of one mile, stop the chronograph sweep second hand.
-The point on the tachometer scale where the sweep second hand stopped will indicate the average speed of the object in miles per hour.
+- Start chronograph sweep second hand at the exact moment the object starts to travel the measured distance of one mile. - When the object has travelled the course of one mile, stop the chronograph sweep second hand.
+The point on the tachometer scale where the sweep second hand stopped will indicate the average speed in miles per hour.